sdentro/icgc_consensus_copynumber/README.md

 ## Data bundle

-This pipeline takes input data that has been bundled and is available TODO
+This pipeline takes input data that has been bundled and is available [here](https://www.synapse.org/#!Synapse:syn15426870) (access restricted)

 * Inferred sex of the patient (processed output of the Sanger PCAWG pipeline)
 * Consensus breakpoints (established by the consensus breakpoints procedure available TODO)